thegetty/quire-docs/content/docs-v1/install-uninstall.md

   - /documentation/install-update/
 ---

-Quire is completely free and open source.
+Quire is free to use and open source.
+Quire uses the [3-clause BSD open source license](https://github.com/thegetty/quire/blob/main/LICENSE).
 Installation instructions can be found below.

 When installing Quire, keep in mind, there is no user interface so it may look or feel different than other publishing software.
 This was an intentional decision.
 The transparency of Quire's backend provides more flexibility and opportunities for customization.